National Lotteries in Italy

 What is SuperEnalotto and how does it work?

 SuperEnalotto is Italy’s flagship draw lottery.
 Players select 6 numbers from 1 to 90.
 Draws are held four times per week.
-The jackpot has no cap and rolls over until won — producing some of the largest lottery prizes in European history.
+The jackpot has no cap and rolls over until won, producing some of the largest lottery prizes in European history.
 An optional Superstar number adds extra prize tiers.
-International players can participate through licensed online brokers.

 What is Italian Lotto (Lotto nazionale)?